ccwhgetgit/ccwhgetgit/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 💬 Ask me about Environment, Education, Blockchain and anything cool!
-- 📫 How to reach me: colinchanwh@gmail.com
+🌱 I’m currently learning : Business Analytics and Financial Technology at NUS 📫 How to reach me: colinchanwh@gmail.com
-- ⚡ Fun fact: April Fools Baby :D
 -->